 Tenoroc Fish Management Area

 Tenoroc Lake is one of Florida’s premier largemouth bass fishing “hot spots.”
 The Tenoroc Fish Management Area, located northeast of Lakeland, Florida, features a series of fish-filled lakes created from reclaimed phosphate pits.
 The park has many different types of pits designed for specific uses, including flyfishing, fishing teams, and bank fishing.
 These areas are full of largemouth bass, bluegills, and shellcrackers.

-All visitors are required to check-in and out at the Tenoroc Fish Management Area headquarters.
-Anglers must deposit their valid fishing or hunting license with the custodian unless otherwise instructed.
+All visitors are required to check in and out at the Tenoroc Fish Management Area headquarters.
+Anglers must deposit their valid fishing license in Florida or hunting license with the custodian unless otherwise instructed.

 There are quotas for each lake, and fishing is permitted in designated lakes only.
 Unless otherwise specified, largemouth bass must be released immediately.

 Tenoroc Public Use Area is located on Tenoroc Mine Road.
 The location is open four days a week (Friday, Saturday, Sunday, and Monday), 6 00 AM to 8 00 PM during periods of Daylight Savings Time and 6 00 AM to 7 00 PM during Eastern Savings periods.
 People may operate motor vehicles only on named roads, designated parking areas, and fishing ramps.
 Roads are well maintained, and modern boat ramps are on most lakes.
 Also, facilities at Derby Lake and the Pasture Lakes are fully ADA accessible.